jcorbin/lesspipe.js/README.md

 Currently only gzip, bzip2, and tar are supported.
 More will be added soon.

+### git

+If you less a git object or pack directly, `git-show` or `git-show-index` will be used to format.
+Try it out:

+    $ find .git/objects -type f | xargs less

 ### Pygmentize

 If you have pygmentize on your path, then it will be used to syntax highlight